joshnwosu/react-brick-view/README.md

 ## Usage :

 To use the `react-brick-view` library, you would first need to install it in your project by running `npm install react-brick-view` or `yarn add react-brick-view`.
-Once the library is installed, you can import the Masonry component and use it in your application.
+Once the library is installed, you can import the `BrickView` component and use it in your application.

 Here's an example of how you can use the `BrickView` component to create a simple Masonry layout in a React application: